 Mt.
 Hood and Columbia River Gorge Electric Byway

-Start your day in downtown Portland at Electric Avenue on the Portland State University campus.
+Start your day in downtown Portland at Electric Avenue at the World Trade Center.
 While you’re charging up, choose from a host of delicious downtown breakfast spots like Tasty n Alder, Blue Star Donuts or Kenny and Zuke’s.
 Fill up your to-go mug at Public Domain Coffee, The Fresh Pot or The Stark Café at the Ace Hotelbefore you hit the road.